Your Business and Customer Retention

 - Automatic retention: After the company is established, most sales, marketing, and support processes should be simplified and improved.
 At this point, you can get the most value by investing in automatic customer retention.
 By automating these essential processes, you can achieve better returns and set more ambitious goals for your business.
 (Marketing Automation)

 - Maintain stable sales: When you attract a steady stream of customers, your business can achieve more value by increasing retention.
 You can add steps to your sales and onboarding workflow rather than focus on updating or promoting existing customers.
-Using an approach like this, you are able to connect with your customers earlier and then build a much stronger relationship from the start.
+Using this approach, you can connect with your customers earlier and build a much stronger relationship from the start.

-- Start to attract people: After you start selling and have a few customers, you can start studying retention rates.
+- Start attracting people: After you start selling and have a few customers, you can study retention rates.
 Most of your early work should focus on more straightforward and higher-value tasks, such as encouraging existing customers to update their current purchases or consider upgrading.

 - Just launching: If your company has just opened, it is essential to focus almost all resources on attracting new customers, successfully delivering products and services, and operating the company.
 At this early stage, you can postpone customer retention activities.